lcmap/client-docs/docs/source/includes/_api_query.md

 ### Future Improvements

 * Provide a list of available bands of data and support queries by mission, sensor, and spectral band name.
+* Provide scene metadata as a separate resource.
-* Provide data from a variety of spatial areas (CONUS, Hawaii, and others) in area-specific projection systems.
+* Provide data from a variety of spatial areas (CONUS, Hawaii, and others) in area-specific projection coordinate systems.
 * Provide paginated results.

 ## CCDC